 Every few years, we send out surveys, or we get you to take photos of your dishwasher load to see how you load your dishwasher and what you put in.
 We'll ask you what you put in your load, what programs you run, what features you think you need, and what is on your wishlist.
-All those results guide our test methods, which is why they change every once in a while – when you change your habits.
+That's why we include items like salad bowls and saucepans which aren't in the Australian standard, because they ARE in your dishwasher at home.
+Likewise, we include a lot more plastics, because that really challenges a dishwasher's drying capabilities.
+That's also why our test method changes every once in a while – because you've changed your habits.

 On top of this, many of our testers sit on standards committees, both national and international, so we keep up to date with how labs and manufacturers are changing the standards, and also give consumers a voice in this forum, where sometimes only government and industry are represented.

 Why do we choose one dishwasher over another?
-There are a number of reasons for this, but our priority is to test what you will see in the shops.
-That means that sometimes we might not cover that one brand that has one model that's sold 100 samples in Australia, and instead focus on the big brand models that you'll most likely see in the retailer.
+There are several reasons, but our priority is to test what you will see in the shops.
+That means that sometimes we might not cover a brand that's only sold a few dishwashers in Australia, and instead focus on the big names that you'll most likely see in the retailers, so we can provide the most relevant information to the greatest number of people.
 How do we know what's in retailers?
-We check current market figures to see what's selling well.
+We check market figures to see what's selling well.
 We'll also include models that you've requested; if a lot of members want it, we're going to test it.

-Along with washing machines, we test dishwashers every four to six weeks, and we tend to test in batches of six.
-We do this because manufacturers are constantly releasing new models into the market.
+Along with washing machines, we test dishwashers every four to six weeks, and we tend to test in small batches.
+We do this because manufacturers are constantly releasing new models.
 We've seen some manufacturers keep a model in the market for a few months, and others for six years.
 So the turnover for some is quite frequent, while others are happy to have their products in the market for a long time.
 Brands that have been in the market for a long time tend to release less frequently.
 Newer brands seem to be releasing more frequently, perhaps looking for the best combination of features.

 We don't just use any old crockery and cutlery for our dishwasher tests.
 We load them based on a modified International Electrotechnical Commission (IEC) draft standard, which resembles what you're likely to put into your own dishwasher at home.